 (Image source: Awesomeamsterdam)

 How about a real bomb shelter from the Cold War, called Vondelbunker, concealed under a bridge?
 This is no ordinary bunker either.
 Vondelbunker, situated in Vondelpark, features a variety of activities such as concerts, movie nights, exhibitions and dinners.
 If you love beer, there’s even a craft brewery there called Bunkerbier, serving some of the most gratifying beers in the area.
-Vondelbunker is a hidden gem that is unknown to many tourist, but it’s certainly worth a visit!
+Vondelbunker is a hidden gem that is unknown to many tourists, but it’s certainly worth a visit!